kbjorklid/GenAITextFeedback/memory-bank/activeContext.md

 - Implemented form handling and backend communication in `frontend/src/app/app.component.ts`.
 - Updated `frontend/src/main.ts` to include `FormsModule` and `HttpClientModule`.
 - Updated `frontend/src/app/app.component.html` to use `[innerHTML]` for HTML feedback rendering.
+- Renamed `coverLetterText` to `inputText` in frontend and backend.
+- Renamed API endpoint to `/api/text-review`.

 ## Active Decisions and Considerations